froemken/ext-kickstarter/README.md

 ---

-## Why Use ext_kickstarter
+## Why Use kickstarter

-Creating TYPO3 extensions often involves repetitive tasks like setting up configuration files and controllers. `ext_kickstarter` automates these steps, saving time and ensuring a consistent structure.
+Creating TYPO3 extensions often involves repetitive tasks like setting up configuration files and controllers. `kickstarter` automates these steps, saving time and ensuring a consistent structure.

 ---